BhowanKhawas/CMPN202-Journal/week2.md

 *(Screenshot showing successful login without a password prompt)*

 ### 3.2 Disabling Password Authentication
 To fully secure the SSH service, I modified the server configuration to reject all password-based login attempts.
-This renders brute-force dictionary attacks ineffective, as the server will simply deny connection attempts that do not possess the private key.
+This renders brute-force dictionary attacks ineffective, as the server will deny connection attempts that do not possess the private key.

 * **Configuration Change:** Edited `/etc/ssh/sshd_config.d/50-cloud-init.conf` to set `PasswordAuthentication no`.
 * **Verification:** Attempted a forced password login, which was successfully rejected by the server.